 Once I primed the table, I painted the bottom in Behr Premium Plus in Satin White.
 For the faux stain on the top, I painted the top in a color that resembled the shade of peanut butter (Behr Warm Muffin).
 You want a peanut butter shade to mimic the look of wood coming through the stain.
 Very little will show through the gel-stain but you want what does show through to look wood, not primer.
 After letting the paint dry 24 hours, you paint on gel stain.
 I used Minwax Gel Stain in Hickory which you can buy from Home Depot.
 Often times, high-end furniture retailers like Pottery Barn actually use a gel-stain to refinish their pieces because often times different components of wood will have varying shades and the gel stain makes everything consistent.

 Gel Stain is amazing.
 It is a dark stain that is not very transparent so it easily hides any flaws and imperfections.
 You basically paint it on and then with a dry brush, brush the table top lengthwise to get more of a wood-grain look.
 Gel stain also takes a while to dry so you have some time to play and get the top looking like you want.
-Here is a good tutorial on a faux stain to help you with the process.
+Here’s my tutorial on how to gel stain wood to help you with the process.
 Basically, the gel stain is very forgiving and will hide imperfections, even making low grade pine pass as a high-grade hardwood with a dark stain.

 I then let the gel stain dry 48 hours and then did 5 (yes, 5) coats of polyurethane with an hour between each coat.
 You can set glass on our coffee table for an eternity and it will not leave a ring!